 It also takes away the risk of students forgetting to take their books to school that day.
 Think back to the days when you might have biology, English literature, maths and real money iphone games on that day, it would be very easy to remember your sports kit and two textbooks, only to forget to take in your book for English literature.
 With a tablet, however, all of your books are on one device and you can easily carry it around without feeling as though you’re taking a whole library to school that day.

-The use of apps on tablets has proven to be a huge hit in classrooms around the world, with many developers creating games and educational tools that teachers and students can use to their advantage.
+The use of apps on tablets like the best standalone drawing tablet, has proven to be a huge hit in classrooms around the world, with many developers creating games and educational tools that teachers and students can use to their advantage.
 Students will pay attention to the games and strive to improve and these kind of lessons can be much more beneficial in getting the point across and helping the students to understand than reading from a textbook.

 Another good use of technology in schools is that they can take tests and get feedback instantaneously using laptops or tablets without having to wait for the teacher to mark their work.
 They can see on the screen when they’ve got the maths equation right or wrong, or if they have misspelled a word because of word processing software having the ability to highlight any errors.

 Using computers also makes lessons more interactive and, therefore, keeps the interest of the students.
 It’s easy for some to let their minds wander towards the end of the day, what they’re going to have for lunch or to doodling on their notepads.
 However, if they are constantly engaged by tapping their screens or typing, they’re much more likely to be paying attention to the lesson and – hopefully – learning more.